IBM/ibm-streams-with-kafka/README.md

 In this code pattern, we walk you through the basics of creating a streaming application powered by Apache Kafka, one of the most popular open-source distributed event-streaming platforms used for creating real-time data pipeline and streaming applications.

 Our application will be built using IBM Streams on IBM Cloud Pak for Data.
-IBM Streams provides a built-in IDE that allows developers to visually create and configure operators in their application.
+IBM Streams provides a built-in IDE, called **Streams flows**, that allows developers to visually create their streaming application.
 The Cloud Pak for Data platform provides additional support, such as integration with multiple data sources, built-in analytics, Jupyter notebooks, and machine learning.

 > **NOTE**: The IBM Streams service is also available on IBM Cloud, and has the product name [IBM Streaming Analytics](https://cloud.ibm.com/catalog/services/streaming-analytics).

-For our Apache Kafka service, we will be using IBM Event Streams on IBM Cloud, which is a high-throughput message bus built on the Kafka platform.
+For our Apache Kafka service, we will be using `IBM Event Streams` on IBM Cloud, which is a high-throughput message bus built on the Kafka platform.
 In the following examples, we will show it as both a source and a target of clickstream data - data that was captured from user clicks as they browsed on-line shopping websites.

+> **IMPORTANT**: It's easy to get the two IBM streaming services confused due to their similar names.
+The distinction is that **IBM Event Streams** provides the data which can then be ingested and analyzed by **IBM Streams** applications.
+Additionally, these applications are developed using **Streams flows**, the built-in IDE in **IBM Streams**.

 ## Flow